NinjaZMY/p_dispersion-in-a-2d-PF/README.md

 # p_dispersion-in-a-2d-PF
-this is a respository showing programs that translate the p-dispersion in a 2d pareto front algorithms ,
+this is a repository showing programs that translate the p-dispersion in a 2d pareto front algorithms ,

 I'm not covering all the alogrithms , but a portion of them !